Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 Let $B$ be a finite left regular band.
 It will be important to characterize when $\Bbbk B$ is a unital ring.
 The answer turns out to be independent of the ground ring $\Bbbk$ and depends, instead, on the topology of $B$ and its contractions as posets.
 Following our earlier convention, we say that $B$ is \emph{connected} if $\Delta(B_{\geq X})$ (or, equivalently, the Hasse diagram of $B_{\geq X}$) is connected for each $X\in \Lambda(B)$.
 Of course, monoids are connected since all contractions of a monoid are monoids and hence have contractible order complexes.
 It turns out that $\Bbbk B$ is unital if and only if $B$ is connected.

 The proof is surprisingly indirect in that some representation theory is used.
 It would be nice to have a completely elementary proof of the existence of an identity.
-Later we shall see that if $B$ is a connected left regular band, then, in fact, $\Delta(B_{\geq X})$ is an acyclic topological space for all $X\in \Lambda(B)$.
+Later we shall see that if $B$ is a connected left regular band, then, in fact, $\Delta(B_{\geq X})$ is an acyclic topological space for all $X\in \Lambda(B)$ using the existence of an identity.